-Reaching for Tomorrow character development program equips at-risk and special needs youth with life skills to overcome life’s challenges by providing grade-specific, character education and basic skills.
+Reaching for Tomorrow character development program equips all youth grades Pre-K through 12, including youth with special needs, with life skills to overcome life’s challenges by providing grade-specific, character education and basic skills.

 The program’s objective is to provide supplemental curriculum which will reinforce life skills needed to achieve self-sufficiency.
 The 160 age-appropriate and grade-specific lesson plans are designed to involve youth through role playing, small group discussions and activities for special areas of focus.

 Reaching for Tomorrow is available to boys and girls who are mildly to severely challenged, as well as at-risk youth.
-The program is delivered to students in grades Pre-K through 12.
-The program currently serves more than 10,000 youth in over 100 schools in central Indiana.
+The program currently serves more than 10,000 youth in over 50 schools in central Indiana.

 Reaching for Tomorrow, a Learning for Life Program, is looking for part time program leaders to deliver basic life skills and character education modules in elementary, junior high and high school classrooms in Indianapolis and the surrounding counties.

 Interviewing is the last week of July.
 Positions begin the second week of August.
 This is a paid position with flexibility to make your own schedule at 25 hours per week.
 Leaders are expected to set a positive example, be motivated, and self-confident.
 Must be 21 years old, have experience working with youth, and have an automobile with insurance.
 Training will be provided.